Hard cider signals the arrival of autumn and serves as an ideal fall treat of apple delights.

 Many people wonder if hard cider and apple wine are the same thing.

 The short answer is no, but some disagree.
-Both beverages are made from fermented apples and can taste either dry or sweet.
+Both beverages use fermented apples and can taste either dry or sweet.
 Hard cider is made by fermenting fresh, unfiltered apple juice.
 Since the natural sugar content of apples is low, hard cider usually obtains alcohol levels less than 7%.
 Cider is bottled immediately after fermentation, while carbon dioxide is still present.
 As a result, cider is a low-alcohol, carbonated beverage, similar to beer.

 Apple wine usually starts out with filtered apple juice.
 Extra sugar is added to boost alcohol levels in the finished wine up to 12 or even 14%.
 Apple wine is aged up to a year before it is bottled.
 Hard cider can be either cloudy or clear.
 Apple wine is almost always clear and generally reminiscent of a white wine.